 Simple organizing methods work just fine, say experts.
 A multi-pocket expanding file labeled by category that holds all your receipts is one option.
 Or install Quicken or similar software.
 Enter every line item from your bank account and credit card statements on a monthly basis and generate a report at year’s end.

-… not to overlook the big things.
+2. I will not overlook the big things.

 Raise your hand if you take boxes of items to Goodwill or Salvation Army, grab a blank receipt and then stash it somewhere.
 Instead, make a list and assign a value to all non-cash items you donate to charity.
-One woman donated so many women’s business suits they filled a mini-van.
+One woman donated so many women’s business suits they filled a minivan.
 Convinced the IRS might not believe her generosity, she photographed the stuffed van as proof.

-… to keep a mileage log.
+5. I will keep a mileage log.

-… to follow the rules.
+6. I will follow the rules.

-Similarly don’t pull money out of your retirement plan before age 59 1/2.
+Similarly, don’t pull money out of your retirement plan before age 59 1/2.
 There’s the tale of a woman who paid for a wedding with her credit card, but to pay off the debt, drew money out of her IRA.
 Not only was she subject to a 10% penalty, but the withdrawal was taxed as ordinary income.
 It would have been smarter to take a home equity loan, which is low interest and tax deductible.

-… to seek professional advice when needed.
+7. I will seek professional advice when needed.

 The benefit of using a paid preparer is his or her objective eye.
 Under an LLC, every net dollar is subject to self-employment tax.
 If the consultant was an S-corp, she would still pay herself but only her salary is subject to self-employment tax.

-… to give my tax preparer the gift of time.
+8. I will give my tax preparer the gift of time.